suttacentral/bilara-data/README.md

 # bilara-data

-This repository contains the published and unpublished translations, root texts and other data from the Bilara translation app.
+This repository contains the published and unpublished translations, root texts, and other data from the Bilara translation app.

 - The `published` branch is the main branch and contains finished translations and other texts. **Use `published` branch for any form of publishing**.
 In software terms it can be considered to be “stable”.
 - The `unpublished` branch contains translations which are still in progress. **Do not use material from `unpublished` except for internal SuttaCentral uses.** In software terms it can be considered to be the “develop” branch.
-There should be no data integrity issues but there are no guarantee about the content.
+There should be no data integrity issues but there are no guarantees about the content.

 ## Warning